Skyline Enterprises - New Developments

 It is likely there will also be a new ‘feature’ public lift between the food court and level three, inside the atrium.

-We expect to lodge a building consent application in the early in 2018, followed by a resource consent application.
+We expect to lodge a building consent application in early 2018, followed by a resource consent application.
 It’s expected the main construction period would begin in May 2019, with the building complete in late 2020.

 The O’Connell’s Pavilion redevelopment is Skyline Properties’ second major commercial building project in central Queenstown in recent years.
 In 2016, the company opened the iconic mixed-use Eichardt’s Building on Marine Parade – complementing the area’s luxury precinct.